10 Fascinating Facts You Never Knew About the Titanic

-Nearly five Titanics could be built with the money James Cameron’s Titanic movie has made worldwide
+Nearly eleven Titanics could be built with the money James Cameron’s Titanic movie has made worldwide

 20th Century Fox/Shutterstock

-According to the California ScienCenter, the Titanic would cost about $400 million to build today.
-James Cameron’s Academy Award-winning film Titanic has earned over $1.84 billion worldwide since its release in 1997—enough to construct about 4.6 complete replicas of the ship.
-That’s not counting money earned from the 3D re-release of the film in spring 2012.
+According to the California ScienCenter, the Titanic would cost about $195 million to build today.
+James Cameron’s Academy Award-winning film Titanic has earned over $2.2 billion worldwide since its release in 1997—enough to construct about 11.2 complete replicas of the ship.
+That’s also including money earned from the 3D re-release of the film in the spring of 2012.

 Universal History Archive/Shutterstock

-Researchers completed a map of the wreck site in 2012, using over 100,000 photos taken by underwater robots
+Researchers completed a map of the wreck site for the first time in 2012, using over 100,000 photos taken by underwater robots

-$95,000: The expected auction price for the Titanic’s final lunch menu
+$88,000: The sold auction price for the Titanic’s final lunch menu

-More than 5,000 other artifacts will also be up for grabs
+More than 5,000 other artifacts were also up for grabs